Riverside Today (2001)

-Website visitor Bill Wilkman lives near the site of Riverside Raceway and in September, 2001, took a stroll through this hallowed ground.
-What Bill saw and photographed no longer exists; it was bulldozed and a housing development took its place.
+In 2001, website visitor Bill Wilkman lived near the site of Riverside Raceway.
+In September, 2001, he took a stroll through this hallowed ground.
+What Bill saw and photographed in 2001 no longer exists; it was bulldozed and a housing development took its place in the following years.
 His description of the raceway grounds in 2001 follows:

 "If you go to the intersection of Day and Eucalyptus in Moreno Valley, you'll be right at the centerpoint of the old racetrack frontage.
 It was located east of Day Street between the 60 Freeway and Cottonwood Avenue.
 The track remnant photos I took are near the intersection of Day and Cottonwood.